 Model Development Phase

-After the dataset have been prepared, we tried multiple deep learning (DL) models on it to see which of them achieved the best results.
+After the dataset have been prepared, we tested multiple deep learning (DL) models, to see which of them achieved the best results.
 The following sub-sections describe the general architecture of each of the attempted models, ordered by the model versions mentioned in the code.
 As a side note, whenever a question mark “?” appears in any of the architecture figures, then this refers to the batch size, which is changed based on the version of the trained model.

 VCNN: Vanilla CNN